colnix/colnix.github.io/README.md

 The landing page of colnix
 <br>
-Made with :heart: ,CSS and lots of hard work
+Made with :heart: ,CSS and magic :sparkles: